 If you do not qualify for the Free Fees Initiative because you are repeating a year or don’t fulfil the nationality or immigration qualifications, then you may be eligible for EU fees.
 One important point to keep in mind is that since 2014, Irish, EU, EEA or Swiss students who have spent five years in primary or secondary school in Ireland can qualify for EU fee rates.

 Generally, fees for EU international students tend to be cheaper than those for non-EU applicants, but are not as low as the free fees enjoyed by Irish or EU-based international students who can prove the requisite residency conditions outlined above.

 In addition, EU fee rates are set by each individual third-level educational institution.
 If you are interested in pursuing this route, then you should contact the institution you are looking to attend in order to find out about their EU fee rate and whether or not you qualify.
 However, if this is not possible, then you will have to look at the higher non-EU fees rate option.

 Will UK citizens be eligible for EU fees after Brexit is implemented?

 Which, if any, EU-wide programs the United Kingdom may continue to be a part of after Brexit remains to be seen.
 As soon as this information becomes available, we will update this page accordingly.
 Note that clarity on this issue may not be forthcoming until after March 29, 2019, when the UK is set to leave the EU, and that the Brexit negotiation process is constantly evolving.

-Am I right to presume the non-EU fees will be a more expensive option?
+Am I right to presume the non-EU fees is a more expensive option for international students?

 In a word, yes.
 By their nature, non-EU fees apply specifically to applicants who neither qualify for free nor EU fees.
 Again, much like EU fees, the rate charged is at the discretion of the individual third-level institution, so our advice is to contact the university, college or institute of technology you are interested in attending for further information.